Orange Connect

 Network: Specifies whether the target Bitcoin chain is Mainnet or Testnet.

-Address: The Bitcoin address used to sign the message.
+Address: The Bitcoin address used for signing the message.

 Message: The actual content you wish the wallet to sign.